bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 ## Polling

-### Starting a Polling
+### Start a single-choice poll

 1. Join meeting

-1. Presenter: click on the presenter menu ("+" icon) button, select "Start a poll".
+2. Presenter: click on the presenter menu ("+" icon) button, select "Start a poll".

-2. Presenter: Select one of the poll options.
+3. Presenter: Select one of the response types.

+4. Presenter: you can edit the responses (modify, add new one, delete).

-3. Poll popup should appear for all users except the presenter.
+4. Poll popup should appear for all users except the presenter.
 Sound effect notification should play.
 Make the selection.

-5. Presenter: live poll results panel should show up.
+5. Presenter: live poll results panel should show up, indicating the overall results and how each user responded.

 5. Presenter: click "Publish poll".

+6. Poll results will show up in public chat and presentation area for all users.

+### Start a multiple-choice poll

+1. Join meeting

+2. Presenter: click on the presenter menu ("+" icon) button, select "Start a poll".

+3. Presenter: Select one of the response types.

+4. Presenter: you can edit the responses.

+5. Presenter: enable the "Allow multiple answers per" checkbox.

+6. Poll popup should appear for all users except the presenter.
+Sound effect notification should play.
+Each user should be able to make multiple selections.

+7. Presenter: live poll results panel should show up, indicating the overall results and how each user responded (each of the user's multiple responses should be counted).

+8. Presenter: click "Publish poll".

+9. Poll results will show up in public chat and presentation area for all users.

+### Start an anonymous poll

+1. Join meeting

+2. Presenter: click on the presenter menu ("+" icon) button, select "Start a poll".

+3. Presenter: Select one of the response types.

+4. Presenter: you can edit the responses.

+5. Presenter: enable "Anonymous Poll".

+4. Poll popup should appear for all users except the presenter.
+Sound effect notification should play.
+Make the selection.

+5. Presenter: live poll results panel should show up, without the information on how each user responded.

+5. Presenter: click "Publish poll".

-6. Poll results will show up for all users except presenter.
+6. Poll results will show up in public chat and presentation area for all users.

 ### Custom Poll